-Natural selection did all this on an even larger scale, with far more variety, probably discovering many obscure problems and solutions still unknown to us.
+Natural selection did something similar on an even larger scale, with far more variety, probably discovering many obscure problems and solutions (including powerful abstraction) still unknown to us.
 (An educational moral: teaching only what has been found most useful can discard future routes to possible major new advances - like depleting a gene pool.)